MicrosoftDocs/azure-dev-docs/java/spring-framework/configure-spring-data-jpa-with-azure-mysql.md

    ![Configure connection security][MYSQL04]

-### Retrieve the connection string for your MySQL server using the Azure portal
+### Retrieve the connection string for your server using the Azure portal

 1. Browse to the Azure portal at <https://portal.azure.com/> and sign in.

-1. Click **All Resources**, then click the MySQL database you just created.
+1. Click **All Resources**, then click the Azure Database for MySQL resource you just created.

    ![Select your MySQL database][MYSQL03]